anmpahwa/CE5540/README.md

-# CE5540 - Data Analysis and Computation Techniques for Transportation Engineers
+# CE5540 - Data Analysis and Computation Techniques for Transportation Engineering

 ### Objectives